 Currently it is more restricted to retire earlier and the person has to meet a number of additional conditions and maybe faced with the actuarial reduction.

 Generally it is possible to retire earlier than with age 65 and 6 months.
 In that case people have to accept the actuarial reduction of 3.6 % per year and have to be 62 at least.
-In addition they have to meet the requirement of a waiting period of 35 years.
-For those people being disabled the retirement age remains at currently 63 and 10 months without actuarial reductions and 60 and 10 months with actuarial reduction; in that case in addition to the requirement of disability there is a special waiting period of 35 years.
-For the waiting period of 35 years all periods are taken into account which count for pensions either as contributory period or as non-contributory period.
+In addition they have to meet the requirement of a qualifying period of 35 years.
+For those people being disabled the retirement age remains at currently 63 and 10 months without actuarial reductions and 60 and 10 months with actuarial reduction; in that case in addition to the requirement of disability there is a special qualifying period of 35 years.
+For the qualifying period of 35 years all periods are taken into account which count for pensions either as contributory period or as non-contributory period.
 Last but not least there is an even more generous rule for persons who have a very long pension insurance history.
-They may retire with 65 without actuarial reductions but would have to meet a requirement of 45 years waiting period which should not include non-contributory years.
+They may retire at age 65 without actuarial reductions but would have to meet a requirement of 45 years qualifying period which should not include non-contributory years.

 Just recently these rules have been amended fundamentally by introducing what is called “Rente mit 63” which means retirement at age 63.
 As a result of protests against the new retirement age of 67 a law was enacted that allows more generally people to retire without actuarial reductions at age 63 – currently age 63 and 4 months.
 This exception from the general rules requires also 45 years waiting period and is limited to persons born between 1953 and 1963.